Skip to content

 Associated values aren’t properties.
 Although each instance stores its associated values, you cannot access them using dot syntax, nor can you change them.

-You must use the value-binding pattern to read associated values:
+You must use a value-binding pattern to read associated values:

 swift